wissol/eo/words-eo-en.md

 * je: spirit
 * la: food
 * lak: to eat
+* lek: to gather food, to haverst
+* laaik: to gather seafood and/or seaweeds
 * lo: sun
 * lonu: morning, birth
 * lou: evening, death